Travis Scott: Professional wrestling

 Scott started making appearances for American professional wrestling promotion WWE in 2025.
 He would make his professional wrestling debut on January 6, 2025, where Scott appeared in-person at WWE Raws premiere on Netflix, in which his song's title, "4x4", was revealed and was confirmed to serve as the program's opening theme.
 He would escort professional wrestler Jey Uso to the ring before his match.
-Scott would appear at the Elimination Chamber: Toronto event on March 1, 2025, where he accompanied Dwayne "The Rock" Johnson to the ring ahead of Rock's segment with then-Undisputed WWE Champion Cody Rhodes.
-When John Cena betrayed Rhodes during the segment, Scott assisted Rock and Cena in attacking Rhodes, establishing himself as a villain.
-It was reported that Scott injured Cody when he attacked him by throwing an improper punch to the side of Cody's face, causing a "busted eardrum and a black eye".
-Scott would appear at WrestleMania 41 Night 2 on April 20, 2025, where he walked out to his song "Fein" (one of the official theme songs of the event), and interfered in the main event between Rhodes and Cena for the Undisputed WWE Championship.
-He would be taken out with a Cross Rhodes by Cody, but would ultimately help Cena win his record 17th world championship in WWE.
-It was reported that Scott would make his in-ring debut in a tag team match teaming up with Cena against Rhodes and another celebrity, however those plans were scrapped as it was reported that Scott and WWE had a "falling out".
-This would also lead to his removal as a surprise celebrity DLC character for the video game WWE 2K25.
-It was also reported that the reason WWE had featured Travis Scott so heavily is that the chief executive officer (CEO) of WWE's parent company TKO Ari Emanuel has promised Scott the spot as a "favor" and that WWE saw Scott as "lazy" and was "difficult to work with".
+Scott would appear at the Elimination Chamber: Toronto event on March 1, 2025, where he accompanied Dwayne "The Rock" Johnson to the ring ahead of Rock's segment with then Cody Rhodes (the then Undisputed WWE Champion).
+When John Cena betrayed Rhodes during the segment, Scott assisted Rock and Cena in attacking Rhodes, establishing himself as a villain for the first time since 2003.
+From the same segment, it was reported that Scott injured Cody when he attacked him by throwing an improper punch to the side of Cody's face, causing a "busted eardrum and a black eye".
+Scott would appear at WrestleMania 41 Night 2 on April 20, 2025, where he walked out to his song "Fein" (one of the official theme songs of the event), and interfered in the main event between Rhodes and Cena.
+He would be taken out with a Cross Rhodes by Rhodes.
+It was reported that Scott would make his in-ring debut in a tag team match teaming up with Cena against Rhodes and another celebrity; however, those plans were scrapped as it was reported that Scott and WWE had a "falling out".
+This would lead to his removal as a surprise celebrity DLC character for the video game WWE 2K25.
+It was also reported that the reason WWE had featured Travis Scott so heavily was that Ari Emanuel, the chief executive officer (CEO) of WWE's parent company TKO, promised Scott the spot as a "favor", and that WWE saw Scott as "lazy" and was "difficult to work with".

+CactusCon and other branded events

+In November 2024, Scott hosted CactusCon, a multi‑day activation featuring performances, installations and limited‑edition merchandise, as part of Comp lexCon 2024 in Las Vegas.
+Scott performed on stage to close out the event.